actoaps/actojs/packages/ajax/README.md

 * AuthToken (Authtoken is appended to the end of the URI)
 * JWT (Sets Authorization header with a given JWT as the bearer)

-The `Simple` category is just a set of simple methods, abstracting away a bit of logic.
+The `Simple` category is just a set of simple functions, abstracting away a bit of logic.
-These are also the methods returned from the `AuthToken` and `JWT` factories.
+These are also the functions returned from the `AuthToken` and `JWT` factories.
 They all set an accept header with `application/json`.

 As Ajax is built on top of Wretch, a Wretch Response is returned in favor of a regular Promise.